Chicken salad stuffed in a crescent roll.

-Apparently, I love carbs and anything wrapped in another ingredient.
+Apparently, I love carbohydrates and anything wrapped in another ingredient.

-I took my time and wrote down or printed any recipe I wanted to try.
+I took my time and wrote or printed any recipe I wanted to try.

 So if you see me in three weeks and I look like I ate a grown man?